Kvilt1/sdawdj/fixed_solutions_final.md

 $$

 #### Final Answer
-The average speed of the car during the record attempt is approximately $ 41.09 \text{ m/s}$.
+The average speed of the car during the record attempt is approximately$ 41.09 \text{ m/s}$.

 ### Part B